eduMFA/eduMFA/doc/webui/index.rst

 Config
 ------

-The configuration tab is the heart of the privacyIDEA server.
+The configuration tab is the heart of the eduMFA server.
 It contains the general :ref:`system_config`, allows configuring :ref:`policies` which are important to configure behavior of the system, manages the :ref:`eventhandler` and lets the user set up :ref:`periodic_tasks`.

 .. figure:: ../configuration/images/system-config.png
    :width: 500

-   *The Config section is the heart of the privacyIDEA server.*
+   *The Config section is the heart of the eduMFA server.*

 .. _webui_audit: